November 5, 2023

 A gift is a periodic gift if it meets the following 3 conditions:

-- you give the same amount every year to the same institution / association;
+- you give the same amount every year to the same institution / association, you may decide for yourself whether you split the annual amount into several amounts or pay in one go;

 - you pay the amount at least in 5 consecutive calendar years;

-- you have recorded in an agreement when your annual donation will stop, for example after 7 years.
+- you have determined when your annual donation will stop, for example after 5 years.
+You must also record that the donation will stop if you or someone else dies before that period expires.

-With a periodic donation, you may deduct the full amount of the donation.
-From January 1, 2023, this deductibility also has a maximum, namely €250,000 per year.
-If you made your periodic donation before October 4 at 4:00 PM, this maximum does not apply and you may still deduct the full amount in your tax return.
+With a periodic gift you can deduct the full amount of the gift, so that is more than with a regular gift.
+Previously there was no maximum, but from January 1, 2023 this deductibility has a maximum of €250,000 per year.
+If you made your periodic donation before October 4, 2022 at 4:00 PM, this maximum does not apply and you can still deduct the full amount in your tax return.

 For a gift to a cultural ANBI, you receive even more tax benefit.
 You can increase the amount of your gift by 25%, which means you can multiply it by 1.25.
 Then you can deduct that amount.
 There is a maximum increase of your gift of 1,250 euros.
-For regular donations, you still need to take into account the threshold and the maximum.
+The other rules such as the maximum and threshold amount for a regular donation still apply.

 For example, if you give a periodic gift of €10,000 euros per year to a cultural ANBI, you can multiply it by 1.25, which is €12,500 euros.
 The increase is €2,500 euros, but this is higher than the maximum of €1,250 euros.
 Therefore, instead of deducting €12,500 euros, you can deduct only €11,250 euros.